Law To Protect Patients Against Surprise Medical Bills In Texas Proves Hard To Enact

 "Senate Bill 1264 has been praised as the strongest surprise billing law in the country — now we are in danger of making it almost completely irrelevant," Dudensing said.
 "Instead of allowing for rare exceptions to surprise billing protections, the proposed rule would mandate the exception, resulting in patients losing all surprise billing protections in nonemergency situations."

-Blake Hutson, the associate director for the AARP of Texas, says he is most concerned that the rules are vague about how the waiver would work.
+Blake Hutson, the associate director for AARP of Texas, says he is most concerned that the rules are vague about how the waiver would work.
 He says the state has created a unique exception in an effort to give people more freedom in choosing doctors, but it has come with a lot of confusion.

 "Other states that have addressed the surprise medical bill issues haven't created an exception for nonemergency, out-of-network physicians like we did," Hutson says.